Britain's Pacific trade ambitions won't compensate for Brexit - KTVZ

 By comparison, exports to CPTPP countries are set to increase by £37 billion ($51.4 billion) to £94 billion ($130.7 billion) by 2030, according to UK government forecasts.

-“Joining would boost this growth and support British jobs,” it said on Tuesday, adding in a strategy document that it “puts Britain at the heart of a dynamic group of countries.”
+“Joining would boost this growth and support British jobs,” the government said on Tuesday, adding in a strategy document that it “puts Britain at the heart of a dynamic group of countries.”

 But Jerzewska cautioned that the United Kingdom will be “coming in from the outside,” hoping to integrate into supply chains that were established over decades.
 “It’s going to be quite a challenge,” she told CNN Business.